RaoG812/OINTment-v0.1/readme.md

-# PM Control Suite
+# OINTment

-Early documentation and starter UI for a project manager control platform.
+Early documentation and starter UI for the Onboarding Insights Neural Toolset.
 See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for the full architecture, data model, and execution plan.

 ## Getting Started